pkp/pkp-docs/admin-guide/en/deploy-sandbox.md

 When testing or debugging a production instance, you may want to sandbox the application to prevent it from sending emails, depositing data with third-party services, or performing other unwanted tasks.
 This section will describe some tips to sandbox your install.

-## Enabling the Sandbox mode
+## Enabling Sandbox mode

+Beginning with OJS, OMP, and OPS 3.4.0-4, there is a sandbox mode that can be enabled in `config.inc.php` in order to prevent interactions with external systems.

-To enable the sandbox mode for an instance, all it require to update the settings `sandbox` to `On` in the `config.inc.php` file .
-It will have following impact into the system:
+To enable the sandbox mode for an installation, edit `config.inc.php` and find the `sandbox` setting in the `[general]` section.
+Setting it to `On` will have following impacts:

- - This will set the email `default` driver to `log` at run time.
-As a result all emails sent by the application can be routed to the server's error log so that no emails will be sent out.
+ - The email `default` driver will be set to `log`.
+As a result all emails will be routed to the server's error log and no emails will be delivered.
  - Scheduled tasks that run at regular intervals to send out reminder emails, deposit data with third-party services, and perform other tasks will be disabled.
-This will also disbale schedule task execution via `Acron` plugin.
+This will also disable schedule task execution via `Acron` plugin.
- - Job execution process will be disabled.
-However dispatching jobs to queue will perform as it is.
+ - Job execution will be disabled.
+However, jobs will continue to be dispatched to the queue as usual.
- - `Crossref` and `Datacite` deposition will be disbaled.
+ - `Crossref` and `Datacite` deposits will be disabled.
- - `ORCiD` plugin, if installed will not have any interaction with orcid service.
+ - The `ORCiD` plugin will not have any interaction with orcid service.
- - If subscription enabled, no payment will be handled via `Paypal` .
+ - No payments will dispatched to or handled by Paypal (e.g. for subscription purchases).

-> **Warning:** Enabling the sandbox mode will disbale job processing via `job runner`, `cron` or `worker`.
-However if any worker process already running piror enabling sandbox mode, it will require separate manual intervention to restart/quit worker gracefully.
+> **Warning:** Enabling the sandbox mode will disable job processing via the job runner, cron and worker mechanisms.
+However, if any worker process is already running prior to enabling sandbox mode, it will require separate manual intervention to restart/quit worker gracefully.
 See the [Job Deployment Guide](/admin-guide/en/deploy-jobs) for more details.
 {:.warning}

-## Manula intervention for Sandboxing
+## Manual intervention for Sandboxing

-It is possible to manually configure/update some of the functionality/feature for sandboxing purpose when all above sandboxing feature not desired at a given time.
-See below how to configure some of the functionality/feature for sandboxing
+As an alternative to the sandbox mode described above, it is also possible to configure individual features with their own sandboxing options.
+See below for instructions on configuring the sandboxing of individual features.

 ### Send emails to the log